 I was born in Port-Au-Prince, Haiti in the Caribbean grew up there until the age of 7 when my family migrated to the United States.
 Growing up in Haiti I began to draw at the age of 4 and at 6 started to sing.
 My siblings were all skilled at drawing detailed pencil artwork as well as my mother Enide Louis.
 My mother went to school for sewing; she tailored designing clothes for almost everyone that lived in our neighborhood when I was younger.
 Some of the very clothes I wore she designed and sewed for me to go to school as well as church.
 I guess my creativity and passion for art comes from her, but my father Enock Louis worked at the international airport in Haiti fueling jets and airplanes.
 He would come home smelling like gasoline and labor.
 His hard work and strong-will would be something I gained from not only observing him work day in and day out, but I believe flows through my very blood.
 Overall my family was my biggest and primary influence to do anything in life while being successful at it to some degree.

-Today I am 23 years of age ; I did not start photography until the summer of 2012, but it quickly became something that I adjusted to and discovered that I had an eye for.
-I believe if any of my photographs look decent or captivating it is because of my eye and respect for art not because of the tool that I use.
-So far everything that I shoot I capture with what is considered an entry level digital camera at Canon Rebel T3i.
+Today I am 23 years of age ; I started practicing photography the summer of 2012, but it quickly became something that I adjusted to and discovered that I had an eye for.
+I believe if any of my photographs look decent or captivating it is because of my eye and respect for art, not because of the tool that I use.
+So far everything that I shoot I capture with what is considered an entry-level digital camera at Canon Rebel T3i.
 Prior to actually picking up this camera to shoot I worked as a freelance graphic designer since 2008; during that time I edited many photographs doing photo-retouching and manipulations, this trained my eyes.
-I have taken one photography course during the past few months and look to take another.
+I have taken one digital photography and one film photography course, which were enough for me to learn the starting points that I needed to know.

 Some of my favorite visual artists are Hokusai Katsushika and Jackson Pollock.
 Inspirations in photography include Irving Penn, Gordon Parks, Herb Ritts, and Melvin Sokolsy.